 Locations:

-A DNA test (genetic testing) is a medical test that can identify mutations in your genes, chromosomes or proteins.
-These mutations can indicate if you have or don’t have a genetic condition.
-DNA tests can also identify your risk for developing a certain condition or passing on a genetic disorder.
+DNA tests (gene testing) are medical tests that can identify changes (variations) in your genes, chromosomes and DNA.
+These tests can tell you and your healthcare provider if you have or don’t have a genetic disease.
+They can also determine your risk for developing a certain condition or passing on a genetic disorder to your child.

 Overview